envoyproxy/gateway/site/content/en/latest/api/extension_types.md

-ClientValidationContext holds configuration that can be used to validate the client intiating the TLS connection to the Gateway.
+ClientValidationContext holds configuration that can be used to validate the client initiating the TLS connection to the Gateway.
 By default, no client specific configuration is validated.

 _Appears in:_
 - [TLSSettings](#tlssettings)

 | Field | Description |
 | --- | --- |
-| `CACertificateRefs` _[ObjectReference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.26/#objectreference-v1-core) array_ | CACertificateRefs contains one or more references to Kubernetes objects that contain TLS certificates of the Certificate Authorities that can be used as a trust anchor to validate the certificates presented by the client.
+| `caCertificateRefs` _[ObjectReference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.26/#objectreference-v1-core) array_ | CACertificateRefs contains one or more references to Kubernetes objects that contain TLS certificates of the Certificate Authorities that can be used as a trust anchor to validate the certificates presented by the client.
  A single reference to a Kubernetes ConfigMap, with the CA certificate in a key named `ca.crt` is currently supported.
  References to a resource in different namespace are invalid UNLESS there is a ReferenceGrant in the target namespace that allows the certificate to be attached. |